Dynamic Painting

 • Will sanding be done?

-• Is primer required?
+• Is primer required anywhere?

 • How long will prep take?